mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-contributors.md

 **NOTE: The decompilation doesn't work on Mac or Linux.
 You need Windows.**

 tModLoader uses its own code patcher.
 If you want to contribute to tModLoader, you will have to use this tool.
 We need to use a patches system, because we are not allowed to upload vanilla source code publicly.
 It also allows for relatively easy code maintenance.
-Here's what the tool looks like: [url](https://i.imgur.com/u9Yy1rl.png)
+[Here's what the tool looks like](https://i.imgur.com/u9Yy1rl.png)

 ### Getting the tModLoader code for the first time
 ___
 1. Clone this repository
     * (Temporary Extra Step) Download Terraria 1.3.5.2 from steam.
 [Instructions](https://github.com/tModLoader/tModLoader/issues/227#issuecomment-324450642)
 2. Open setup.bat in the root folder
     * If setup.bat won't open, you must unblock all the files in the cloned repository
     * If you get an error that mentions File Cannot be Found, you might need to make sure `msbuild` is on your `PATH`.
 For a VS 2019 install, this should be in `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin`, so add that to your `PATH`.
 If you don't know how to edit your `PATH`, google it.
 Make sure to restart setup.bat after editing your PATH for it to take effect.
-3. Select your vanilla terraria.exe (must be vanilla) ([img](https://i.imgur.com/MccGyvB.png))
+3. Select your vanilla terraria.exe (must be vanilla) ([See example](https://i.imgur.com/MccGyvB.png))
 4. Click on 'Setup' (top left button)
     * **Warning:** decompilation can take several hours to complete depending on your hardware.
-It's also likely that your computer **completely freezes** during the process, mainly once it hits NPC.cs It is recommended that you enable the 'Single Decompile Thread' option ([img](https://i.imgur.com/6mBbZnQ.png)) if you don't have very high end hardware.
+It's also likely that your computer **completely freezes** during the process, mainly once it hits NPC.cs It is recommended that you enable the 'Single Decompile Thread' option ([See example](https://i.imgur.com/6mBbZnQ.png)) if you don't have very high end hardware.
 It's unwise to even attempt a decompile if you have less than 8 GB RAM.
 Having an SSD, powerful CPU and a high amount of RAM will significantly speed up the decompilation process.
 5. When decompilation is complete, verify that you have these folders:
     * src/decompiled/
     * src/merged/